sbarabe/SBK_WRISTBLASTER/README.md

 ## Overview

-The **SBK_WRISTBLASTER_CORE** is a firmware for a custom-built wrist blaster prop, designed to control LED animations, sound effects, and mechanical features through an Arduino Nano Every.
+The **SBK_WRISTBLASTER_CORE** is a firmware for a custom-built wrist blaster prop, inspired by the Ghostbusters: Frozen Empire movie.
+It is designed to control LED animations, sound effects, and mechanical features through an Arduino Nano Every.

 This project is specifically designed for prop enthusiasts, cosplayers, and makers who want to build a realistic and interactive wrist blaster with dynamic lighting effects and customizable sound.